raditya3/Anime-Guru/README.md

     ```
 ## Usage
 1. Login: Use your MyAnimeList credentials to log in.
-2. View Recommendations: Navigate to the recommendations tab to see anime recommendations.
+2. View Recommendations: You will be redirected to home page where you can view recommendations
 3. Track Anime: Mark anime as watched or completed from the anime detail screen.
 4. Search Anime: Use the search feature to find and add new anime to your list.